0xbohu/chain-swarm/README.md

 ## Overview

 CHAIM-SWARM is a repository for implementing [OpenAI Swarm API](https://github.com/openai/swarm) framework.
-The purpose of project is to experiment multi-agents orchestration to build a seamless experience between web2 and web3 AI agents.
+The purpose of project is leverage BrianAPI and StarknetJS to experiment multi-agents collaboration and build a seamless experience with the support of multiple web2 and web3 AI agents.

 ## Features